TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/02_lesson/lesson.md

 #### Discuss the Do Now

-* Ask Students the following
+* Ask Students the following:
   * What is the name of the class?
   * Where does the Pet object get instantiated?